 Label=<mylabel>.
 You can pass several parameters one after the other using

-&, as shown below.
-For a complete list of available JDBC connection parameters see Vertica’s documentation.
+&, as shown on this page.
+For a complete list of available JDBC connection parameters, see Vertica’s documentation.

 Click Update Connection to save the connection.

-After completing the database connection, configure authentication options.
+After you have completed the database connection, configure authentication options.